jerseyjosh/TransistorFM/README.md

-# [Package Name]
+# TransistorFM

-[Package Name] is a Python client for interacting with the Transistor.fm API.
-It simplifies the process of accessing and managing podcast data on Transistor.fm through Python.
+A Python client for interacting with the Transistor.fm API.

 ## Features

-- Easy to use Python functions for all Transistor.fm API endpoints
-- Support for synchronous and asynchronous requests
-- Comprehensive error handling
-- Examples included for quick start
+- Client with basic API endpoints.
+- API Object typing.

 ## Installation